November 7th - Pomona, California -

 tuning those web page pictures) It's all around wonderful and best of all, the screen works!
 Thanks guys!
 We love it.

-What used to take 45 minutes to load and publish to the web page now takes about 10 minutes, and it's very sleek with
+What used to take 45 minutes to load and publish to the web page now takes about 10 minutes, and it's very sleek

-are back in the world of portable computer work.
+and we are back in the world of portable computer work.
 It's so nice to be able to sit outside and be on the computer.

 Saturday, September 23rd - Dallas, Texas - 4:00pm